mhalbritter/graal-native-image-analysis/README.md

 ## Learnings

+### Reflection

+For more details, read the section "Analysis of executable size" below.

-* Executable size doesn't increase when including some methods called through reflection
+* Executable size doesn't increase much when including some methods (<= 200) called through reflection
     * Compare `no-reflection` and `simple-reflection`
     * But beware when there are many classes with many methods called through reflection, see `no-reflection-many-big-classes` vs `simple-reflection-many-big-classes` below
-* Executable size increases a bit when including reflection query data
-    * Compare `simple-reflection` and `reflection-query`
-    * This amounts to 256 KB executable size when including reflection query data for 100 classes with 1 constructor and 100 methods each (10100 methods in total)
-* If only reflection querying is used and not invocation, native-image is clever enough to only include the reflection metadata and not the code for the reflected class/method
-    * Search for `HelloWorldPrinter` in "Used Classes" report from Graal in `reflection-query-only`
-* Using reflection with a small number (~100-200) of called methods (constructors count, too) doesn't matter that much
-    * The base infrastructure used by native-image dominates the executable size
+    * The base infrastructure used by native-image dominates the executable size in that case
 * Using reflection with a big number (>= 10000) of called methods increases the executable size
     * The code region grows a little (Graal includes the `ReflectionAccessorHolder` in the executable)
     * The heap region of the executable grows faster than the code region.
 This is the most dominant factor of the executable size
-* When using many classes (100) with many methods each (100), the reflection based executable is twice as big as the one without reflection
-    * Compare `no-reflection-many-big-classes` with `simple-reflection-many-big-classes`:
-      15,6 MB vs 31,0 MB
 * When including reflection invoke in `reflect-config.json` for methods which are not called at runtime, native-image adds the code to the executable
     * This was expected and can bloat the executable with dead code